ReCT-Lang/nrc/nrc/CONTRIBUTING.md

 - Bad code or temporary solutions should use `// TODO: xxxx` to tell what needs to be redone.
 - Comments should always be single-line - No `/* My comment */`.
 It's always `// My comment`.
 - Keep to the horizontal 80-char limit.
 It's easier to work with.
+- We try to use `#pragma once` for our source files.
+Sometimes it won't work tho, so feel free to use `#ifndef` in those cases.
+- Try to stay standard conformant and cross-platform, i.e. no win32 API calls.
+The "official" compiler we use is however GCC, so we can permit certain GCC-only functionality where needed(however we recommend you use preproc flags for them)

 If unsure of something, just look at the existing code and judge yourself.